panique/huge/README.md

 However, here are the community-suggested possible features, taken from lots of tickets.
 Feel free to implement them into your forks of the project:

+* OAuth2 implementation (let your users create accounts and login via 3rd party auth, like Facebook, Twitter, GitHub, etc).
+As this is a lot of work and would make the project much more complicated it might make sense to do this in a fork or totally skip it. (see [Ticket #528](https://github.com/panique/huge/issues/528))
 * Router (map all URLs to according controller-methods inside one file), [Ticket 727](https://github.com/panique/huge/issues/727)
 * RESTful architecture (see [ticket #488](https://github.com/panique/huge/issues/488) for discussion)
 * Horizontal MySQL scaling (see [ticket #423](https://github.com/panique/huge/issues/423) for discussion)